Romancing the Prairie

 The original subhead given this essay when it appeared in 2007 read, "Illinois would seem to offer scant rewards compared to the outback or the veldt, but even here nature provides escape."
-That was misleading.
 The piece in fact expressed what by 2007 was my evolved skepticism about the prairie restoration movement, in particular the tendency of advocates to project onto the ecosystem social attitudes that would be considered untoward in most other polite settings.
 I was pleased to see that when the essay was posted on II's web archive it was given a new and more accurate subhead: "Nature preserves are refuges for endangered attitudes."

+This version differs slightly from the published article.
 I elaborated on the same theme in Illinois Times in "Thriving on disturbed ground."